jekalmin/extended_openai_conversation/README.md

 # Extended OpenAI Conversation
 This is custom component of Home Assistant.

-Derived from build-in [OpenAI Conversation](https://www.home-assistant.io/integrations/openai_conversation/) with some new features such as call-service.
+Derived from [OpenAI Conversation](https://www.home-assistant.io/integrations/openai_conversation/) with some new features such as call-service.

 ## Additional Features
 - Ability to call service of Home Assistant